 Mike Sivier is a freelance journalist based in Llanindrod Wells, Mid Wales.
 He writes a blog called Vox Political as well as having a Facebook and Twitter feed.
 He is standing as a Labour Party candidate for Radnorshire and Builth Wells in the upcoming elections to Powys County Council.
 He enthusiastically supports the hard ‘Corbynite’ left within Labour, referring to those who formerly led the Party as “neoliberals”.

-He writes prolifically on issues relating to Zionism and Jews and is an ardent defender of members of the Labour Party who are suspended or expelled over allegations of antisemitism.
+He writes prolifically on issues relating to Zionism and Jews and has ardently defended numerous members of the Labour Party who have been suspended or expelled over allegations of antisemitism.
 He has defended Jackie Walker, particularly for her comments that Jews were the chief financiers of the the slave trade.
 He endorses the views and cross-posts the writing of Tony Greenstein.

-Concerning the late Tam Dalyell’s comment that Tony Blair may have been “unduly influenced…by a cabal of Jewish advisers”, Mr Sivier suggests that this may have been “entirely justified”.
+Concerning the late Tam Dalyell’s comment that Tony Blair may have been “unduly influenced…by a cabal of Jewish advisers”, Mr Sivier suggests that this may have been “entirely justified”, later writing to us to say that he had not intended to suggest that Mr Dalyell’s comment was accurate.
 He has defended some of the antisemitic tweets of Naz Shah, despite that MP accepting that what she had said was indeed antisemitic.
 He has asserted that the Socialist Workers’ Party’s omission of Jews from a list of victims of the Holocaust may have been “politically correct” and defended NUS President Malia Bouattia’s reference to the “Zionist-led media”.
 He regularly accuses Jews and others who point to antisemitism in his Party of acting in bad faith.

 In fact, it seems there are virtually no allegedly antisemitic incidents or individuals on the Left that Mike Sivier has not either defended or supported.